Mortgage Payoff Calculator

 Use this calculator if the term length of the remaining loan is not known.
 The unpaid principal balance, interest rate, and monthly payment values can be found in the monthly or quarterly mortgage statement.

 Payoff in 14 years and 4 months

 The remaining term of the loan is 24 years and 4 months.
-By paying an additional $500.00 per month, the loan will be paid off in 14 years and 4 months.
+By paying extra $500.00 per month, the loan will be paid off in 14 years and 4 months.
 It is 10 years earlier.
-This results in savings of $94,554.73 in interest payments.
+This results in savings of $94,554.73 in interest.

 |Remaining Term||14 years and 4 months|